Bestiecrypto/eCash-Africa-Website/README.md

-- Website Delivery, using HTML, Sass and JavaScript.
+- eCash Africa Website, using HTML, Sass and JavaScript.
 - Includes a dark and light mode.
 - Color customization.
 - Developed first with the Mobile First methodology, then for desktop.